dotlang/language/Enhancements.md

 but what if we want to compose this? if ( not contains(list1, 10)) ... if ( not list1 contains 10 ) ...
-so although infix notation makes code more readable, but
+so although infix notation makes code more readable, but when combined with other notations, is not readable.

-? - let user only override some globally known opertors which are not limited to math. like `[], =, ==`. because others are only used in rare cases, make code un-readable and cause confusion about precedence, ...
+Y - let user only override some globally known opertors which are not limited to math. like `[], =, ==`. because others are only used in rare cases, make code un-readable and cause confusion about precedence, ...

-? - maybe we need to cast MyDate to empty struct and cast it back. is that possible?
+Y - maybe we need to cast MyDate to empty struct and cast it back. is that possible?
 This only applies to empty struct.
 Any other struct has some field which MUST match with some field in the original data and so we can explicitly specify that field.
 So let's choose a name for empty struct! but we can have lots of empty structs: Object, Comparable, ...
 Each acts as a marker. in implementation we will need to explicitly save visible and actual type of each variable.